 The path to becoming an EMT is dependent on your educational choices.
 EMT training largely revolves around life-support techniques in emergency situations.
 EMT courses, or “EMT school,” can often be completed in six months to a year.
 Programs are typically found at private institutions and community colleges.
 While enrolled in these programs, students will be taught how to assess patients and manage emergency situations.
 It’s very beneficial for students to receive practical training, as they can operate field equipment and experience real-world scenarios.

-EMT program utilizes online and on-ground training
+EMT program utilizes on-ground training

-Once you have finished your EMT training, you must seek certification within two years.
+Once you have finished your EMT basic training, you must seek certification within two years.
 To obtain EMT certification, you’ll need to successfully complete the NREMT practical skills/written exam and apply for certification under a local agency.
 The exam is conducted by the National Registry of Emergency Medical Technicians (NREMT).
 Questions will cover the entire spectrum of EMS care, and the following topics will be included: Airway, Respiration & Ventilation, Cardiology & Resuscitation, Trauma, Medical, Obstetrics/Gynecology, and EMS Operations.
 It’s important to note that professionals must get recertified every two years.

 Care for sick or injured people that require emergency treatment